Dr Lucinda Spokes

 During this time, Lucinda developed a real enthusiasm for sharing research more widely.
 She moved into science outreach as part of an EU funded education project, producing the first online climate encyclopaedia for the public, and then to the education charity STEM Team East.
 At STEM Team, East Lucinda promoted and delivered STEM enrichment and engagement education throughout Cambridgeshire and East Anglia.
 As part of this role, she developed activities for the University of Cambridge Science Festival.
 This led to a position as Cambridge Science Festival Manager.
 After eight fabulous festivals, Lucinda now heads up the Public Engagement Team.
 She oversees the Festival and helps support researchers and the public to engage collaboratively, effectively and enjoyably with each other, sharing information, ideas and inspiration.

-Public Engagement and Festival Administration Assistant
+Public Engagement and Festival Manager

 David previously worked as a director of arts & heritage organisations, leading on all aspects of public and community engagement including applied and community research, education, public engagement programming and festivals.
 David joined the Public Engagement Team from New Heritage Solutions CiC, a social enterprise he helped to found, where he worked as the managing director; helping to fund, deliver, monitor and evaluate projects that engaged the public with arts & heritage across the UK.
 In 2019 his book Truth Street was shortlisted for the Forward Prizes for Poetry.

 Public Engagement and Festival Coordinator (Schools and Families)

 Jenny coordinates the schools and families programme for Cambridge Festival.
 This involves curating specific talks and activities for the festival’s Family Weekend and Schools’ Days; as well as assisting and advising departments running their own events targeting these audiences.